magronp/bsrnn/README.md

 ### Test results

-The table below displays results on the MUSDB18-HQ test set in terms of signal-to-distortion ratio (SDR).
-More precisely, we consider the *chunk* SDR, which is computed by taking the median over 1s-long chunks, and median over tracks.
-In practice, computation is performed using the [museval](https://github.com/sigsep/sigsep-mus-eval) tooblox, but we provide a [more efficient implementation](https://github.com/magronp/bsrnn/blob/main/helpers/eval.py#L28) if only the SDR is needed.
-Complementary results in terms of *utterance* SDR are available in [our paper](#reference).
+The table below displays results on the MUSDB18-HQ test set in terms on of signal-to-distortion ratio (SDR).
+More precisely, we consider the *chunk* SDR.
+More details about this metric are found in the [note below](#note-on-the-metric), and complementary results in terms of *utterance* SDR are available in [our paper](#reference).

 |                              |  vocals |   bass  |  drums  |  other  | average |
 |------------------------------|---------|---------|---------|---------|---------|